ZPTXDev/Quaver/CONTRIBUTING.md

 Follow the steps in [README.md](README.md#setup) from step 4 onwards to complete the setup.

-If you're able to run Quaver through `bun run start:bun` or `pnpm start`, then your environment is set up correctly!
+If you're able to run Quaver through `bun run start` or `pnpm start`, then your environment is set up correctly!

 ## ESLint
 This project uses ESLint.